tytydraco/yessleep/out/The_previous_family_of_our_new_home_left_behind_a_disturbing_secret.md

 At that moment we heard crying in the air but we could not locate where the voices were coming from.
 But they were the desperate crying of a small boy.

 'Oh my God!'
 Amy said and she jumped up, sending the Ouija board tumbling to the floor.
+Those voices just made us more sorrowful and we felt the urge to do something.

-The following day in the kitchen, Amy and I discussed the tragedythat had befallen the boy.
+The following day in the kitchen, Amy and I discussed the tragedy that had befallen the boy.

 "We must come forward with what we know," Amy suggested.
 "Maybe we should contact the police."